Historian, University of Kalamata, South Peloponnesus and Panteion University of Athens

 Nafplio, Argolis and the wider area of Peloponnesus are full of archaeological sites and places of cultural interest.
 Each one of them provides us with the opportunity to talk about different historical periods -from prehistoric antiquity to the present -and about the relationships of continuity and discontinuity among the successive civilizations that thrived in this land.

-My personal viewpoint focuses on the historical context in which human civilizations are born, on the social conditions rather than on dates, on the way of living of common people instead of the victories of generals and emperors and places great importance in geography and climate.”
+My personal viewpoint focuses on the historical context in which human civilizations are born, on the social conditions rather than on dates, on the way of living of common people instead of the victories of generals and emperors and places of great importance in geography and climate.”